leadsoftlucas/ravendb-demo/README.md

 ## **Overall comparison**

 The experience I had developing the services is listed below.
-And this can seems like a small diference in a short example, but if you multiply this into hundreds of relational entities and resource services, it might create a huge number of risks to your application when you use a typical relational database that depends on migrations and manual work sync between you application domain and your database.
+And this can seems like a small diference in a short example, but if you multiply this into hundreds of relational entities and resource services, it might create a huge number of risks to your application when you use a typical relational database that depends on migrations and mAnnual work sync between you application domain and your database.
 In resume, on RavenDB, you simply don't have to worry about it at all, focus on the integrity of your entity domain classes and the Database will reflect it to you.

 ### 1. **Developer experience**
 Does the developer experience counts? *"They're technical, they enjoy complex things.
 What's the difference to him to setup the environment?"*.
 Well, human effort costs by minute.
 If you have one team member, this could be irrelevant, but if you have several teams with a good amout of microservices... it can make a team cost difference.